MSRG/HyperLedgerLab-2.0/docs/HowToUse.md

 4. Add OpenStack authentication details

    - Create `clouds.yaml` file under [./terraform](../terraform) folder using [./terraform/sample_clouds.yaml](./terraform/sample_clouds.yaml) as a template and fill it out with details about OpenStack authentication.
    - Data that need to be changed are **username**, **password**, **project name** and **project id**.
-These data can be found in the OpenStack Dashboard under compute/Access&Security then "VIEW CRENDENTIALS".
+These data can be found in the OpenStack Dashboard under Compute > Access&Security then "VIEW CRENDENTIALS".

 5. Provision infrastrucutre and setup a Kubernetes cluster

-   - Check or edit the infrastruce configuration in [./terraform/cluster.tfvars](../terraform/cluster.tfvars)
+   - Check or edit the infrastructure configuration in [./terraform/cluster.tfvars](../terraform/cluster.tfvars)
-   - Check or edit many Kubernetes configuations in [./terraform/inventory/group_vars](../terraform/inventory/group_vars)
+   - TODO add table of the variables in cluster.tfvars

    - Run Command: `./scripts/k8s_setup.sh `
-   - Workflow:
+   - Estimated execution time:
+   - Workflow: ( MAYBE ADD IT TO SEPERATE FILE WITH MORE DETAILS)

      - Installs the required tools
      - Provisions infractructure on OpenStack cluster using Terraform